 11 Types of Succulents That Grow Tall

-When most people think of succulents, they imagine small, low maintenance plants that don’t need a lot of care.
+When most people think of succulents, they imagine small, low-maintenance plants that don’t need much care.

-While this is true, succulents can grow tall and provide plenty of color to any space!
+While this is true, succulent plants can grow tall and provide plenty of color to any space!

-This article will discuss 11 types of succulents that grow tall so you can find the perfect one for your home or office.
+This article will discuss 11 types of tall succulents so you can find the perfect one for your home, office, or garden.

 1. Adenium Obesum (Desert Rose)